 Career options for medical estheticians are growing every day.
 In fact, the medical esthetic industry has been on the rise for the last decade.
 Medical estheticians are capable of working in medical spas, doctor’s offices, dermatology clinics, health care facilities, spas and salons, and much more.

 Attending esthetician school prior or after you attend a medical esthetic school can only help, not hinder, your earning potential.
 Simply put, you gain more skills in order to treat a variety of clients.
 In esthetician school, you’ll learn waxing and tweezing.
-In medical esthetic school, you’ll learn laser hair removal.
-Having these skillsets will allow you to treat clients who are wax-fanatics or who want laser hair removal and thus, more clients = more income.
+In medical esthetic school, you’ll learn laser hair reduction.
+Having these skill sets will allow you to treat clients who are wax-fanatics or who want laser hair reduction and thus, more clients = more income.

 Medical Esthetician Salary

 It’s hard to determine a set number for a medical esthetician salary because it depends on a number of factors.
 For instance, are you in a high traffic area?
 If not, are you spending a lot on marketing?
 Are you actively talking to people about your services and getting them to come in for a treatment?
 Pay structures will vary depending on the place you work and where you’re located, and it could be commission, hourly, a combination of the two, or salary.
 Each state tends to have different income levels as well.

 If you’re still looking for that magic number, Payscale reported that medical estheticians may make between $9 – $20 an hour (without tips) and make an income of between $21k – $51k.
 However, we truly believe that the harder you work, the better the payoff!